How it works

 - Response expected

-- You decide who is "allowed" to come
+- You decide who gets invited

 Tip: Check beforehand who can see your status (WhatsApp: Status privacy settings, Instagram: Close friends list).